Immunization of infants born prematurely: Canadian Immunization Guide

 If maternal HBsAg status is not available within 12 hours of delivery, consideration should be given to administering HB vaccine and HBIg to the infant while the results are pending, taking into account the mother's risk factors and erring on the side of providing HB vaccine and HBIg if there is any suspicion that the mother could be infected.

-Pneumococcal vaccine
+Pneumococcal vaccines

 Rotavirus vaccine

-Bacille Calmette-Guérin (BCG) Vaccine
+Bacille Calmette-Guérin (BCG) vaccine

 Infants born prematurely may receive BCG vaccine any time after 31 weeks of gestational age, if indicated.
-Refer to Bacille Calmette-Guérin (BCG) Vaccine in Part 4 for additional information.
+Refer to Bacille Calmette-Guérin (BCG) vaccine in Part 4 for additional information.

-Monoclonal anti-respiratory syncytial virus (RSV) antibodies
+Respiratory syncytial virus (RSV) immunizing agents

 Selected References